 After Sissi’s assassination in 1898, Achillion was sold to Kaiser Wilhelm.
 He, too, fell in love with the view of the sunset from the summit of Pelekas and, when in Corfu, was driven from Achillion every evening to sit and watch the sun sink into the sea.
 This location is now known as “Kaiser’s Throne”, the best panoramic views in Corfu.

-Close to the hotel is the Church of Evagelistria, built around 1500.
+Close to the hotel is the Church of Evagelistria, built in the 15th century.
 The church has been restored and is the scene of an annual festival on 25 March.